jamesbdev/todolist/README.md

 # todolist

-A to do list app using vanilla JavaScript and Jquery
+A to do list app using vanilla JavaScript and jQuery